Busiwa24/Hello-Rails-Application/README.md

-# Hello-Rails-Application
+# Hello-Rails-React

-> Implementation of the server side rendering using React and Rails.
+-  Implementation of the server side rendering using React and Rails This is a practice project to implement a connection between a Ruby on Rails back-end and React front-end.

 ## Built With